If you are interested in buying this product please click on the waitlist the more interest the more likely to return as a standard line.

 Anostraca (fairy shrimp)

 Real Aussie Brine Shrimp.
-These shrimp are much larger than the common American variety, Having a much larger body they hold way more nutrients providing your aquaria a real feed not just exercise chasing them.
+These shrimp are much larger than the common American variety, Having a much larger body they hold way more nutrients providing your aquaria with a real feed not just exercise chasing them.
 Your fish will be happy having such a hearty meal.

 - Soft, delicate, variable colour.